 Types of QuickBooks Solutions

 QuickBooks Payments is the payment processing branch of Intuit QuickBooks.
-It can be used for accepting payments online and with a mobile device, or by sending an electronic invoice.
-QuickBooks Payments allows acceptance of Visa, MasterCard, Discover, and American Express, as well as ACH bank transfers, and has transaction fees for accepting cards.
+You can use it to accept payments online, with a mobile device, or by sending an electronic invoice.
+Payments allows acceptance of Visa, MasterCard, Discover, and American Express.
+Additionally, you can accept ACH bank transfers.
 If you use QuickBooks Payments and QuickBooks accounting software, your transactions automatically sync.

 QuickBooks Point of Sale Software

-QuickBooks Point of Sale does not require using QuickBooks Payments and can be used with any payment processor.
-However, Point of Sale will only directly integrate with QuickBooks Payments to allow you to authorize transactions from the Point of Sale software.
+QuickBooks Point of Sale does not require using QuickBooks Payments.
+However, Point of Sale will only directly integrate with Payments to allow you to authorize transactions from the Point of Sale software.
 This means that if you choose to use QuickBooks Point of Sale software with a different payment processor, you will have to manually enter transaction information.
 It’s not advisable to use QuickBooks Point of Sale without also using a QuickBooks Payments merchant account for card processing.
 Note that some processors state they’re able to integrate with QuickBooks Point of Sale or offer plugins.
-These plugins may not be QuickBooks-approved and are not guaranteed to work.
-In the FAQ section of their website, QuickBooks explicitly states that, “QuickBooks Payments is the only service that allows you to authorize credit card transactions directly from the actual sales record in the software.”
+These plugins may not be Intuit-approved and are not guaranteed to work.
+In the FAQ section of their website, the company explicitly states that, “QuickBooks Payments is the only service that allows you to authorize credit card transactions directly from the actual sales record in the software.”